luqmanbarry/external-secrets-operator-guide/README.md

 [[_TOC_]]
-# External Secrets Operator: A guide on how to set it up with AWS Secrets Manager
+# External Secrets Operator: How to setup ESO as a service

 # Overview